UNITY-Physics/fw-minimorph/README.md

    3. dcm2niix
 3. Select either a subject or a session.
 4. Run the MRR gear (Hyperfine multi-resolution registration)
-5. Run the ants-segmentation gear
+5. Run the MiniMORPH gear

 ### Use Cases